c-sara/lorde_board/README.md

 Access via: https://lorde-board.herokuapp.com/login

+### Trying the site
-To try the site, create a new account or login with the details below:
+Create a new account or login with the details below:

 Email: guest@guest.com